mstocco/mariostoc.co/content/traininglog/20230305-challenge2023-16weeksout.md

 For the 12x50m efforts, got into a groove with the short rests.
 Combined, I got an extra 200m of swimming and ~6 minutes of rest in between activities.

-I was feeling a bit gassed to start the jog home and stayed patient until an easy rhythm could be found.
+I was feeling a bit gassed to start the jog home and stayed patient until an easy rhythm was found.

 <!---->
 ## WEDNESDAY MAR 8 🌤
 Sleep **3** | Fatigue **3** | Stress **3** | Soreness **4**